LiorKogan/V1/README.md

 Anything right of an _optional_ is optional: if it has a valid assignment - it will be reported (unless it is latent).
 Otherwise - it will not.

 An _optional_ (i.e., an 'O') is depicted with a **magenta 'O' rectangle**.
-The rectangle has one connection on its left side and one connection on its right side.
+The rectangle has one connection on its left side and one on its right side.

 On its left, there is either